EPOS-ERIC/epos-opensource/README.md

 ## Maintenance

-Container images referenced by the tool are updated regularly.
+Referenced container images are updated regularly.

+## Contributions Welcome

+We welcome all contributions, including bug reports, feature ideas, documentation, or code changes.

+If you have questions or are unsure how to get started, feel free to [open an issue](https://github.com/epos-eu/epos-opensource/issues).
+We are happy to assist!

 ## Contributing

-Look for a project's contribution instructions.
-If there are any, follow them.

-- Create a personal fork of the project on Github/GitLab.
-- Clone the fork on your local machine.
-Your remote repo on Github/GitLab is called `origin`.
-- Add the original repository as a remote called `upstream`.
-- If you created your fork a while ago be sure to pull upstream changes into your local repository.
+1. Fork the repository and clone it locally.
-- Create a new branch to work on!
-Branch from `develop` if it exists, else from `master` or `main`.
+2. Create a new branch from `main` or `develop`.
-- Implement/fix your feature, comment your code.
-- Follow the code style of the project, including indentation.
-- If the project has tests run them!
-- Write or adapt tests as needed.
+3. Make your changes and follow the existing code style.
-- Add or change the documentation as needed.
+4. Add or update tests and documentation as needed.
+5. Commit your changes using clear, present-tense messages.
+6. Push your branch and open a pull request.

+Before submitting:

+- Pull the latest changes from upstream.
-- Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase).
-Create a new branch if necessary.
+- Squash commits if needed.
-- Push your branch to your fork on Github/GitLab, the remote `origin`.
-- From your fork open a pull request in the correct branch.
-Target the project's `develop` branch if there is one, else go for `master` or `main`!
-- ...
-- If the maintainer requests further changes just push them to your branch.
-The PR will be updated automatically.
-- Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).

-And last but not least: Always write your commit messages in the present tense.
-Your commit message should describe what the commit, when applied, does to the code, not what you did to the code.
+- Ensure all tests pass.

+After submitting:

+- Address any feedback on your pull request.
+- Update your branch until it is approved and merged.

+Thank you for your contribution!